Grigoriy Suk: World War I

 Grigoriy Suk made his first training flights in August 1915.
 After training, he qualified as a military pilot on 25 January 1916.
 On 27 January, Eduard Ivanovich Suk died abruptly; his son was granted a short leave to attend the funeral.

 Suk was posted to the 26th Corps Aviation Detachment of the Imperial Russian Air Force on 11 March 1916 to fly Voisin Ls or Voisin LAs, although he did not arrive at the front until 28 March 1916.
 Despite being assigned to reconnaissance duties, he clashed with the enemy in the air.
 As his award commendation for the Cross of Saint George Third Class stated, he drove down an enemy aircraft with machine gun fire from 50 meters distance on 1 June 1916 for his first victory.
 His Fourth Class award of the Cross also mentioned combat with an Albatros.
 In fact, Suk won all four classes of the Cross while with the 26th Corps Aviation Detachment.
-He was also promoted to Mladshy-Unter-Officer (Senior Sergeant).
+He was also promoted to Starshy Unter-Officer (Senior Unter-officer).

 His diligence caused him to be sent for fighter training in Moscow on 4 July 1916.
 Upon graduation, he was posted to the Kingdom of Romania to join the 9th Fighter Aviation Detachment.
 He flew 19 combat sorties there during September and October 1916.
 He began reconnaissance patrols with Nieuport 10 serial number N714, and moved up to flying Nieuport 11 s/n N1109.
 On 27 October 1916, Imperial Order 1676 appointed Suk to the rank of Praporschik.

 On 3 February 1917, Suk and Vladimir Strzhizhevsky staked a combat claim that went unconfirmed.
 On the 9th, a jamming gun aborted his attack on an enemy plane.
 On 12 February 1917, the engine of Suk's Nieuport failed at the end of a prolonged reconnaissance flight.
 His subsequent inept deadstick landing at Bakey Airfield overturned and damaged the machine.
 Suk was then assigned Morane-Saulnier I s/n MS742.
 As the weather cleared in the Spring of 1917, the tempo of combat accelerated.
 Suk scored his second victory on 26 March 1917; his third on 17 April 1917.
 He then entered a dry spell marked by unfruitful attacks that did blunt enemy reconnaissance efforts.
 He resumed his victories in early September, and he would string them out until 10 November.

 On 28 November 1917, he was killed in a landing accident as he returned from a flight.
 As he turned to land, his machine spun in, and he died upon impact.
 Three days later, Suk's award of the Order of Saint George Fourth Class arrived.